AnFreTh/NAMpy/README.rst

 Available Shape Functions and Encodings
 ******************************

-In xDL, we provide a wide range of shape functions and encodings to cater to various data types and modeling requirements.
+In nampy, we provide a wide range of shape functions and encodings to cater to various data types and modeling requirements.
 These shape functions are designed to make your deep learning models more interpretable and flexible.

 **Available Shape Functions**